 $100M Offers

-Hormozi’s book teaches you how to make an offer so good that people feel foolish saying no. While written for people selling their own products, the principles apply directly to affiliate marketing: how to frame the value of what you recommend, how to stack bonuses, and how to remove perceived risk from the buying decision.
+Hormozi’s book teaches how to make an offer so good that people feel foolish saying no. The principles apply directly to affiliate marketing.

 Stage 3: Master the Channels